-In an effort to operate in a more efficient and effective manner and better serve customers, Postmaster General Louis DeJoy today announced a modified organizational structure for the Postal Service.
+In an effort to operate in a more efficient and effective manner and better serve customers, Postmaster General Louis DeJoy has modified the Postal Service’s organizational structure.

-The new organizational structure is focused on three operating units and their core missions:
+The new organizational structure, announced Aug.
+7, is focused on three operating units and their core missions:

 • Retail and Delivery Operations — Accept and deliver mail and packages efficiently with a high level of customer satisfaction.
 This organization will be led by Kristin Seaver.